ambroff/nebula/porting-plan.md

 ## Configuration Format

-Using Boost.Json for a simplified configuration format:
+Using Boost.Json for a simplified configuration format (updated from original Boost.PropertyTree plan):

 ```json
 {